stevenpencle/D6-LOA/README_NEW.md

 - **route-guard** Used in a declarative manner in the _app-routing.module_ to restrict access to routes not authorized for the principal's _ClientToken_ roles.
 This service does not maintain any state.
 - **security** Provides a means to access the principal's _ClientToken_ from the _Security_ controller.
 This service maintains the client application's state of the _ClientToken_ and is a observable store service.

-##### store

-- **store** Abstract class that all observable store services should extend from.
-This service provides access to an Observable for services that extend from it, and it provides a safe subscribe method for components to receive state change notifications about the Observable.
-The _Store_ service was based on the following pattern, but has been extended to provide better protection from memory leak risk...
-[State management in Angular with observable store services](https://jurebajt.com/state-management-in-angular-with-observable-store-services/)

-##### {Your Store Services}
+#### Client - Stores

-Your store services that represent the state management of your application's data should be placed in the _features_ folder.
+Store services that represent the state management of your application's data should be placed in the _features_ folder.

 Store services are a special type of service that manages the state of some 'subject' and notifies all subscribers of any changes to that subject's state.
 This is how you will manage your model's state in the client application, and this is the most typical type of custom service you will implement.
 Your application model entities should always be managed by store services, and the same entity type should never be the subject of more than one store service (directly or indirectly).
 This is how we ensure a single source of truth in the client application.